franciscaconcha/franciscaconcha.github.io/outreach.md

 <br>

 ## Observatorio Astronómico Andino
 From September 2012 to August 2016 I was an astronomer at <a href="http://oaa.cl" target="_blank">Observatorio Astronómico Andino</a>, a beautiful touristic astronomical observatory close to Santiago de Chile.
-There I had the chance to give astronomy talks to all kinds of people, ranging from middle school kids to Chile's current president, Michelle Bachelet.
+There I had the chance to give astronomy talks to all kinds of people, ranging from middle school kids to Chile's former president, Michelle Bachelet.
 The tour consisted in an introductory talk about astronomical objects, looking at the sky with naked eye and learning to recognize constellations and other properties such as the color of the stars, and then observations with binoculars and telescopes up to 14" in size.
 We also performed demonstrations of astrophotography, and you can see some of my (very amateur) images <a href="https://www.flickr.com/photos/astrofran/sets/72157651298918207/" target="_blank">here</a>.
 Working at the OAA was a very important step in realizing how amazing it is to share astronomy with the public.
 <br>
 <br>